Slurm Introduction#

 srun ./my_program

-The script itself is regarded by SLURM as the first job step and is (serially) executed on the first compute node in the job allocation.
-To execute parallel (MPI) tasks users call SLURM srun command within the script.
+The shell script itself is regarded by Slurm as job step 0 and is (serially) executed on the first compute node in the job allocation.
+To execute parallel (MPI) tasks, users call the Slurm srun command within the script.
 Thereby, a new job step is initiated.
 It is possible to execute parallel programs in the form of job steps in any configuration within the job allocation.
-This means, a job step can use all allocated resources or several job steps (created via multiple srun calls) can use a subset of allocated resources.
+This means, a single job step can use all allocated resources or several job steps (created via multiple srun calls) can use a subset of allocated resources and run simultaneously.

-The following table describes the most common or required allocation and submission options that can be defined in a batch script (long and short options are listed):
+The following table lists the most common job allocation and submission options (in long and short form) that can be used in a batch script or as command line options:

 default value